 Natural disasters can turn your poultry farm into a nightmare in a matter of seconds, but the FSA has proactively established programs to help.

-Emergency loans are designed to help farmers recoup their losses after inclement weather or natural disaster, but they can only be used if the Secretary of Agriculture declares an event as a natural disaster or if the President establishes a state of emergency.
+Emergency loans are designed to help farmers recoup their losses after inclement weather or natural disasters, but they can only be used if the Secretary of Agriculture declares an event as a natural disaster or if the President establishes a state of emergency.

 There are other poultry loans programs, like youth loans and Native American Tribal loans, that specific groups of people can leverage to support their farms and ranches.
 For more information on these programs and their benefits, visit the FSA website.